tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

   Slice-Flow Aggregate to contain just a single IETF Network Slice.

 o The physical network may be filtered to multiple Policy Filter Topologies.
-Each such Policy Filter Topology provides a short-cut to planning the placement and support of Slice-Flow Aggregate by presenting only the subset of links and nodes that meet specific criteria.
+Each such Policy Filter Topology facilitates planning the placement and support of the Slice-Flow Aggregate by presenting only the subset of links and nodes that meet specific criteria.
 Note, however, that a network operator does not need to derive any Policy Filter Topologies, choosing to operate directly